lallyx/lallyx.github.io/README.md

 Moreover, the API key provided unlimited queries, leaving a huge testing window.
 The algorithm sends a request to getty with the animal type and breed and prints out a random image within the first 10 returned by the call.

+## The research algorithm
+The research algorithm is based on the javascript "includes()" native function.
+It's case sensitive and checks for characters into the words, rather than single words.
+I thought that for this particular task it could have worked out better than a string search.
+All the possible combinations between Name, Gender, Type, Breed and Colour have been taken into account when developing the algorithm.
+They're all commented in the script.js file.
+I've excluded the ID from the multiple research because I believe that in a "real-world" case the ID field would be used by an Admin as a unique field, hence all the other fields wouldn't matter.
+As per the address, I see it as an output, rather than an input, so I've just left it out from the research.

+## Autocomplete
+The autocomplete functionality is based on the HTML 5 datalist field.
+The populate_datalist() function scans the table and generates all the options inside every single input field's datalist.

 #The functions:

 ##Images